fieldtrip/website/workshop/practicalmeeg2022/handson_groupanalysis.md

 ## Reading-in preprocessed and time-locked data in planar gradient format, and grand averaged data

 To begin with we will load the source reconstructed and parcellated results from all individual subjects.
 These result from the [source analysis pipeline](/workshop/practicalmeeg2022/handson_sourceanalysis).
-The result of the source analysis pipeline is represented in the valable `mom`, which stands for "dipole moment".
+The result of the source analysis pipeline is represented in the variable `mom`, which stands for "dipole moment".
 However, the FieldTrip code that we will use in this hands-on session expects channel-level data; hence we will rename the `mon` variable into `avg` to make the data appear as if it is the result of a straightforward channel-level analysis.

     % load individual subject data
     clear subj